Codecademy/docs/content/ruby/concepts/regex/regex.md

   - "https://www.codecademy.com/learn/paths/web-development"
 ---

-In Ruby, regular expressions are used to describe and match patterns in strings.
+In Ruby, regular expressions, or regex, are used to describe and match patterns in strings.
 This functionality is housed in the `Regexp` class.

 ## Syntax